- Liz Moulton’s guide on “Looking After Ourselves” (excellent)

 - Ask the TPDs whether they need to involve the Deanery .
 They usually need to if there are performance/health/patient safety concerns.
 Deputy Directors are available to help GP training schemes and its individual members.
 Deputy Directors: Kirsty Baldwin for WYLO, David Rose for NENL, and Ben Jackson for SYLO.
 They can sometimes remove the load of making difficult decisions from your shoulders if you would find this helpful.
 At all times they must be provided with documented information to facilitate their decision making.
 Other people to contact at the same time at the Deanery is the Doctors in Difficulty Tutor & School Lead (currently Dr. Jayashree Mangapudi & Dr. Mike Tompson) and the Performance Tutor (who is currently Nick Whelan).
 Do not short-circuit the ladder however, the natural place for Trainers to initially voice any concerns is with their Programme Director(s).

 - Do a referral to Occupational Health at the local hospital for an assessment (use the template letter above).
+But before you do this, PLEASE LIAISE WITH LOCAL YOUR TRAINING PROGRAMME DIRECTOR – write the report in a collaborative way.

 - Inform the Responsible Officer for NHS England – www.england.nhs.uk contact-us or (0300 311 22 33 and ask for the Responsible Officer for GP Trainees).